mnot/I-D/web-proxy-desc/draft.md

 TODO: tighten up what "processing" means here; the intent is to omit a href

-## omitDomains
+## alwaysDirect

 An array containing strings; each string is either a host (as per {{RFC3986}} Section 3.2.2) or a classless prefix {{RFC4632}}.
 Clients MUST NOT use the WPD's proxies to access those nominated host, nor hostnames that have the host as a root.
 Likewise, clients MUST NOT use the WPD's proxies to access bare IP addresses that fall within the classless prefix.

-Note that when a "bare" IP address or classless prefix is used in omitDomains, clients are not required to perform a reverse lookup on hostnames; these forms are only intended for accessing URLs that use the IP-literal or IPv4address forms.
+Note that when a "bare" IP address or classless prefix is used in alwaysDirect, clients are not required to perform a reverse lookup on hostnames; these forms are only intended for accessing URLs that use the IP-literal or IPv4address forms.

 This member is optional.

-For example, if the value of omitDomains is:
+For example, if the value of alwaysDirect is:

     [ "example.com", "192.168.5/24" ]

-then requests to "example.com", "www.example.com", "foo.example.com" etc would not use the proxy.
+then requests to "example.com", "www.example.com", "foo.example.com" etc would not use any proxy.
-Likewise, requests whose URL authority were bare IP addresses in the range 192.168.5.0 to 192.168.5.255 would not use the proxy.
+Likewise, requests whose URL authority were bare IP addresses in the range 192.168.5.0 to 192.168.5.255 would not use any proxy.

 ## allowDirect